xet7/beryldb/README.md

 Great!
 You may now run your very first BerylDB command using [Beryl-cli](https://github.com/beryldb/beryldb-cli).

+Keep in mind that BerylDB uses port **6378** by default, so be sure to maintain that port unused before running the server.

 ## Discussions

 In order to maintain a documentation that is easy to follow, we try to maintain